Topics

 Performing user research in UX involves a systematic approach to gathering insights about users and their needs.
 Here are the key steps to conduct user research in UX:

-1. Define research goals: Start by clearly defining the research objectives.
-What specific information or insights are you seeking to obtain?
-Determine the scope of the research and identify the questions you want to answer.
+Start by clearly defining the research objectives.
+Determine the purpose and the scope of the research and identify the questions that will give you answers for your goals.

 Conclusion